Kaushik Banerjee

 Kaushik Banerjee is an Indian actor who is known for his work in Bengali cinema.
 He has appeared in more than a 100 films throughout his career of four decades.

 Born to the ace actor Haradhan Bannerjee, he made his acting debut opposite Mahua Roychoudhury in Dinen Gupta's Bengali romantic film Priyatama (1980).
-He claimed to fame for his lascivious role as Devendra in Ajoy Kar's Bishabriksha (1984) which is based on the novel of the same name by Bankim Chandra Chatterjee.
+He claimed to fame for his lascivious role as Devendra in Ajoy Kar's Bishabriksha (1984 film) which is based on the novel of the same name by Bankim Chandra Chatterjee.
 Since his role as Devendra was much celebrated, he has often been typecast in salacious, negative roles in a number of Bengali films.
 He collaborated with Aparna Sen in Paromitar Ek Din (2000), Rituparno Ghosh in Shubho Mahurat (2003) and Chitrangada: The Crowning Wish (2012).

 Personal life

 He is married to Laboni Sarkar.
 He has a son, named Susnato Banerjee.